JOEL-OSEBE/SURVIVAL/README.md

 #### Box Plot after Truncation:
 ![Box Plot after Truncation](https://github.com/JOEL-OSEBE/SURVIVAL/blob/master/output_21_0.png)
 ## KAPLAN-MEIER
-* The survival analysis conducted was on the impact the survived spouse as per the gender will have on the number of days taken to bury an individual.
+* The survival analysis conducted was on the impact the survived spouse (as per the gender) will have on the number of days taken to bury an individual.
 Labels of Spouse_gender were encoded into 1 and 0 i.e. Male = 1 , Female = 0.
 This was to work with the lifelines Kaplan Meier library.
 Setting the Death_to_Burial attribute as the duration parameter and observation of the event being the gender of the spouse, the Kaplan Meier curve was plotted respectively to gender as follows:
-#### Kaplan Meier Plot for Surviving Female Spouse:
+#### Kaplan Meier Plot for Survived Female Spouse:
 ![Kaplan Meier Plot for Female Spouse](https://github.com/JOEL-OSEBE/SURVIVAL/blob/master/output_39_0.png)
-#### Kaplan Meier Plot for Surviving Male Spouse:
+#### Kaplan Meier Plot for Survived Male Spouse:
 ![Kaplan Meier Plot for Male Spouse](https://github.com/JOEL-OSEBE/SURVIVAL/blob/master/output_39_1.png)
 * Below is a comparison of the two observations as per the plot below:
 #### COMPARISON OF KAPLAN MEIER PLOTS BY SURVIVING SPOUSE GENDER: